 Only a few weeks after the start of recreational cannabis sales, Berkeley decided to lower the business tax

-A former Berkeley High student has been charged with 13 felonies, including attempted murder and child abuse, after three shootings in Berkeley this year, two of which left teenage boys with injuries.
-Two of the shootings took place in September.
-In one, Sept.
-18, a cyclist shot at a pickup truck near Oregon and Dohr streets.
-No […]
+A Richmond man has been charged with a shooting in San Pablo Park from May.
+Photo: hfidek A former Berkeley High student has been charged with 13 felonies, including attempted murder and child abuse, after three shootings in Berkeley this year, two of which left teenage boys with injuries.
+Two of the shootings took place in […]

-Berkeley’s Zoning Adjustments Board voted unanimously Nov.
-6 to declare the Forty Acres Medical Marijuana Growers’ Collective a public nuisance – the latest step in Berkeley’s three-year odyssey to shut the place down.
-ZAB officials listened to two and a half hours of testimony at the hearing, including impassioned pleas from neighbors who said the area […]
+The Zoning Adjustments Board ruled Nov.
+6 that Forty Acres, at 1820-1828 San Pablo Ave., is a public nuisance.
+Photo: Google Street View Berkeley’s Zoning Adjustments Board voted unanimously Nov.
+6 to declare the Forty Acres Medical Marijuana Growers’ Collective a public nuisance – the latest step in Berkeley’s three-year odyssey to shut the place down. […]

-Police arrested a man and two teenagers last Friday night after finding a stolen handgun, a second firearm and a large amount of marijuana in their car during a traffic stop south of the UC Berkeley campus.
-Berkeley Police spokeswoman Officer Jennifer Coats said officers conducted a vehicle stop shortly before 9 p.m.
-Friday, Aug. […]
+Image: Google Maps Police arrested a man and two teenagers last Friday night after finding a stolen handgun, a second firearm and a large amount of marijuana in their car during a traffic stop south of the UC Berkeley campus.
+Berkeley Police spokeswoman Officer Jennifer Coats said officers conducted a vehicle stop shortly before 9 […]

-The lawyers for Chris Smith, the owner of Forty Acres Medical Marijuana Grower’s Collective, will ask an Alameda County judge Friday to force the city of Berkeley to hold a public hearing on Smith’s appeal of the declaration that his collective is a public nuisance.
-Berkeley officials have scheduled a closed-door hearing, with no press […]
+Berkeley officials contend that Forty Acres operated an illegal cannabis operation on the top floor of this building at 1820-1828 San Pablo Ave.
+Photo: Google Street View The lawyers for Chris Smith, the owner of Forty Acres Medical Marijuana Grower’s Collective, will ask an Alameda County judge Friday to force the city of Berkeley to […]